How to Measure Training Effectiveness and Improve ROI

 Strong training goals should:

-• Focus on job tasks
+• Focus on job tasks.

-• Match business needs
+• Match business needs.

-• Be easy to observe
+• Be easy to observe.

-• Be measurable
+• Be measurable.

-For example, instead of improving communication, a better goal is to reduce customer complaints by 15 percent.
+For example, instead of saying improving communication, a better goal is to reduce customer complaints by 15 percent.
 Clear goals are especially important when designing employee onboarding programs that reduce ramp-up time.

 Step 2: Use Kirkpatrick’s Model to Measure Training Effectiveness